arnog/mathlive/tutorials/USAGE_GUIDE.md

 ## Using the Math Editor with Javascript

-To transform an existing HTML element into a math field, call `MathLive.makeMathField(element, options)`.
+To transform an existing HTML element into a math field, call [`MathLive.makeMathField(element, options)`]{@link module:mathlive#makeMathField}.
 Think of this original element as a placeholder.
 Typically, a `<div>` would be appropriate.
 If the element contains some LaTeX text, it will be used as the initial value of the math field.

 For example: